irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * **Breaching round**: new ammo type for __primary__ pump-action shotguns - can open any locked space that OVE9000 saw usually can.
 Also allows to pen shields and body armor.
 * **Buckshot**: doubles your damage, but removes extra headshot damage.
 * **HE Slug**: doubles your damage, but removes extra headshot damage.
 Shoots explosives.
-Damage radius fall of was reduced, leading to more enemies in blas radius receiving more damage.
+Damage radius fall of was reduced, which leads to enemies in the blast radius receiving more damage.
 Self-damage to players was also reduced.
 * **Flechette**: 'Pellet' amount reduced to 5.
 Still provides body armor pen and increased damage range.
 * **AP slugs**: provides a bit of damage range along with body armor, shields and wall armor piercing.
 * **Dragon's breath**: Reduces amount of pellets to 9.
 No extra headshot damage.
 Deals 350 fire damage over a 2 second period to any lit target.